fleabitdev/glsp/website/input/reference/src/performance-figures.md

 The "GameLisp (SI)" column was compiled with the [default feature flags](feature-flags.md), and the "GameLisp (UI)" column was compiled with the `"unsafe-internals"` flag enabled.

-The `primitive_x` benchmarks perform a basic operation (like addition or array indexing) in an unrolled loop, while the remaining benchmarks try to imitate actual game code.
+The `primitive-x` benchmarks perform a basic operation (like addition or array indexing) in an unrolled loop, while the remaining benchmarks try to imitate actual game code.

 |Benchmark|Lua 5.3|GameLisp (UI)|Python 3.7.7|GameLisp (SI)|